 Hosting Agreements are free to apply, however, the researcher (and some dependants) will need to pay €300 each to register with the GNIB.
 This cost is not covered by the College.

-If an employee is from a visa-required country, this is still a requirement even if they do not need a work permit or green card.
+If an employee is from a visa-required country, this is still a requirement even if they do not need a work permit.
 They should obtain a visa before travelling to Ireland.
-The recruitment team cannot assist in the obtaining of visas – However, we have produced a document which details the guidelines and requirements of the visa process.
+The recruitment team cannot assist in the obtaining of visas – however, we have produced a document which details the guidelines and requirements of the visa process.

-If you have any further queries please contact email@example.com or the HR Services Centre at 01 896 3333.
+If you have any further queries please contact firstname.lastname@example.org or the HR Service Centre at 01 896 3333.